Defining a Final Class

 Using global variables is easy to implement.
 Define a sufficient size pointer array to GFile.
 For example,

 However, There are two problems.
 The first is the size of the array.
 If a user gives too many arguments (more than 20 in the example above), it is impossible to store all the pointers to the GFile instances.
-The second is difficulty to maintain the program.
+The second is difficulty of maintainance.
 We have a small program so far.
-But, the more you develop the program, the bigger its size grows.
+But, the more the program is developed, the larger it becomes.
 Generally speaking, it is very difficult to maintain global variables in a big program.
 When you check the global variable, you need to check all the codes that use the variable.

 Making a child class is a good idea in terms of maintenance.
-And we prefer it rather than a global variable.
+We prefer this approach over using global variables.

 A child class inherits everything from the parent and, in addition, extends its performance.
 We will define TfeTextView as a child class of GtkTextView.
 It has everything that GtkTextView has and adds a pointer to a GFile.